Wall Street ends down after record high; sterling tumbles

 Vertex said a combination of drugs designed to treat cystic fibrosis succeeded in improving lung function in a pair of closely watched late-stage clinical trials.

-The price of U.S. Treasury bonds rose, pushing the 10-year benchmark yield down almost 2 basis points to 2.60 percent US10YT=RR.
+The price of U.S. Treasury bonds rose, pushing the 10-year benchmark yield down almost 2 basis points to 2.60 percent.

-The FTSEurofirst 300 index of leading shares .FTEU3 settled down 0.1 percent, after Germany's Ifo index of business sentiment eased more than expected in June to its lowest level this year (Full Story).
-The MSCI world stocks indicator .MIWD00000PUS was down 0.4 percent.
+The FTSEurofirst 300 index of leading shares settled down 0.1 percent, after Germany's Ifo index of business sentiment eased more than expected in June to its lowest level this year.
+The MSCI world stocks indicator was down 0.4 percent.

 Sterling fell below $1.70, retreating from recent five-year peaks after Bank of England Governor Mark Carney said there was little wage or inflationary pressure in Britain.